 Goal: To seek a way for people to live peacefully together by means of cultural exchange

-Honolulu Festival, which will hit the 24th anniversary this year, has adhered to the theme and the goal above.
+Honolulu Festival, which will hit the 26th anniversary in 2020, has adhered to the theme and the goal above.
 We hope to cultivate a community of people engaged in cultural exchange across ethnic groups and generations, thereby contributing to the world peace.

 A wide range of programs and events take place during the Honolulu Festival.

 Exciting stage performances by groups participating from around the world, amazing parade on Kalakaua Avenue in Waikiki filled with dances and floats, exhibitions and craft fairs that offer you a whole bunch of new experiences and encounters…